 - Rx RISK Prescribers Toolkit with materials that may be used to inform patients and staff about the problems and prevention of prescription drug misuse.
 See the Rx RISK Prescribers Toolkit.

-- Published the 2013 report Marijuana in Ventura County: A Gateway for Discussion.
+- Published the 2014 report Marijuana in Ventura County: A Gateway for Discussion (Second Edition).
 A Gateway for Discussion addresses frequently asked but not easily answered questions that surround the issues of marijuana in Ventura County.
 Read the report.

 - Recovery Month Conference 2012 on “Marijuana: What's the Problem?
 Risks and Realities” focused on an overview of marijuana and local efforts to educate and inform communities about the risks and realities of marijuana misuse.
 View the Recovery Month Conference 2012 presentations.